 |

 The doorway of the

-circular tower was sealed after the war.
-Unfortunately, these interesting ruins were
+circular tower was sealed up after the war.
+These ruins were

-removed during the construction of a hotel on the hill above,
+removed and/or buried during the construction of a hotel on the hill above,

+|